-In the past, the use of straw mulches after sowing was a major source of introduced weeds (Bland 1973, Mullin 1965, South 1976).
-For example, pine straw mulch increased time spent on handweeding by 260 to 500 hours per hectare at some nurseries (Bland 1973, South 1976).
-The expense and introduction of weed seed has reduced use of straw mulches over time.
+In the past, the use of straw mulches after sowing was a major source of introduced weeds (Bland 1974, Mullin 1965, South 1976).
+For example, at some nurseries, pine straw mulch increased time spent on handweeding by 260 to 500 hours per hectare (Bland 1974, South 1976).
+Due to the expense and introduction of weed seed, the use of straw mulches has declined over time.
 Several managers were using pine straw in 1980 (Boyer and South 1984), but today few use it due to the expense.
 New bark or sawdust mulches are relatively weed free (Stringfield 2005), but old, stockpiled supplies are often contaminated with weed seed.
-Several hardwood managers apply weedfree soil stabilizers after sowing.
-Most of these managers will forgo using mulch, and therefore will apply additional irrigation.
+Several hardwood managers apply weed-free soil stabilizers after sowing.
+Most of these managers will forgo using mulch and, therefore, will apply additional irrigation.